fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/end.md

 const_iterator cend() const;
 ```

-Returns an iterator to the past-the-last element of a container node.
+Returns a (constant) iterator to the past-the-last element of a container node.
-Throws a [`fkyaml::type_error`](../exception/type_error.md) if a basic_node is neither a sequence nor mapping node.
+If a basic_node is neither a sequence nor mapping, a [`fkyaml::type_error`](../exception/type_error.md) will be thrown.

 ![Image from https://en.cppreference.com/w/cpp/iterator/end](../../img/range-begin-end.svg)

 ### **Return Value**

-An iterator to the past-the-last element of a container node.
+A (constant) iterator to the past-the-last element of a container node.

-???+ Example
+???
+Example

     ```cpp
     --8<-- "examples/ex_basic_node_end.cpp:9"